typeable/octopod/README.md

 15. [ ] Information about the DM project available on the typeable.io website.
 16. [ ] Security model and K8S RBAC configuration for the staging cluster
 17. [ ] Superuser documentation - command line utils
+18. [ ] Integration into existing development flows

 # Nix Installation